peterbjorkmarker/jRIAppTS/README.md

 You are welcome to use it in your applications.

 <b>Latest changes:</b>
+<p>2014-02-03 Split jriappTS project into two projects. jriappTS and jriappTS_langs.
+The langs parts contains string values which are localizable.
+Updated demo project.</p>
 <p>2014-01-30 Code generation was updated.
 RIAppDemo project was updated.
 The SPADemo page now uses requireJS to load user modules.<br/>
 Added a <b>spaAMD</b> typescript project which contains user modules only for the SPADemo page (single page application demo).<br/>
 The demoTS typescript project contains user modules for all other demo pages.<br/>